joeldrapper/literal/README.md

 ## `Literal::Attributes`

 The first tool we provide is the `Literal::Attributes` mixin.
 It allows you to define type-checked attribute accessors.
 By default, writers are private and readers are not defined.
-It also provides a default initializer which assigns all the keyword arguments to the coresponding attributes.
+It also provides a default initializer which assigns all the keyword arguments to the corresponding attributes.
 This is done through the attribute writers, so the types are checked.

 Here we have a user class with a name and an age.
 The name is a `String` and the age is between 18 and infinity.